MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-kbugcheck_callback_routine.md

 A <i>BugCheckCallback</i> routine is strongly restricted in the actions it can take.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff566401">Writing a Bug Check Callback Routine</a>.
 The routine <u>can</u> safely use the <b>READ_PORT_<i>XXX</i></b>, <b>READ_REGISTER_<i>XXX</i></b>, <b>WRITE_PORT_<i>XXX</i></b>, and <b>WRITE_REGISTER_<i>XXX</i></b> routines to interact with the device.

-Drivers that require more sophisticated interaction with the system as it issues a bug check can instead implement <a href="https://msdn.microsoft.com/library/windows/hardware/ff540677">BugCheckDumpIoCallback</a> or <a href="https://msdn.microsoft.com/library/windows/hardware/ff540679">BugCheckSecondaryDumpDataCallback</a> routines.
+Drivers that require more sophisticated interaction with the system as it issues a bug check can instead implement KbCallbackDumpIo or KbCallbackSecondaryDumpData routines.

 Note that beginning with the Windows XP SP1 and Windows Server 2003 operating systems, <i>BugCheckCallback</i> routines execute after the system crash dump file has already been written.
 (On earlier versions of Windows, the routines execute <u>before</u> the crash dump file is written.)
 Thus, any data that is stored in the buffer specified by the <i>Buffer</i> parameter will not appear in the crash dump file.
 Drivers that are required to write data to the crash dump file instead implement a <a href="https://msdn.microsoft.com/library/windows/hardware/ff540679">BugCheckSecondaryDumpDataCallback</a> routine.
 (On earlier versions of Windows, the data written to <i>Buffer</i> does appear in the crash dump file.)